Tooth Inlays and Onlays Procedure

 For patients who have had a crown placed, applying an inlay or onlay is very similar.
 The goal of the procedure is to remove decay and preserve as much of the natural tooth as possible.
 The inlay or onlay will help stabilize your natural tooth and prevent further decay.

-During the application process, Dr. Rever will numb the tooth and the surrounding area with a local anesthetic and then remove the existing tooth decay.
-After the decay has been removed, he will then make a customized impression using digital dental impression technology.
+During the application process, Dr. Rever will numb the tooth and the surrounding area with a local anesthetic and remove the existing tooth decay.
+After removing the decay, he will make a customized impression using digital dental impression technology.

 After receiving your new inlay or onlay, it is important to maintain good oral health habits.
-Dr. Rever will inform you of the proper care for your new inlays or onlays, so you may enjoy your new restoration for years to come.
+Dr. Rever will inform you of the proper care for your new inlays or onlays, so you may enjoy your new restoration for years.
 With proper dental health, they can last up to 30 years without needing to be replaced.

 Dental Inlays and Onlays FAQs